 Once your book query gets the reader to actually read it, the summary is what will entice the editor or agent to ask for more.

-If you’re writing fiction, this means taking your novel, short story, or other fiction genre and reducing it, condensing it, to around 200 words.
-Many authors, especially new ones, have a difficult time with this.
-How do you turn a 35,000 children middle grade book into 200 words?
-How do you turn a 250,000 word novel into 200 words?
+If you’re writing fiction, this means taking your novel, short story, or other work of fiction and reducing it, condensing it, to around 200 words.
+Many authors, especially new ones, struggle with this.
+How do you turn a 35,000-word children middle-grade book into 200 words?
+How do you turn a 250,000-word novel into 500-800 words?

 Impossible!